Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

-The Pittsburgh Pirates, including Ke'Bryan Hayes and his .488 slugging percentage over his past 10 games, battle starting pitcher Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+On Tuesday, Ke'Bryan Hayes (.548 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-4 with an RBI) against the Cubs.
+He reached base in all five of his plate appearances (4-for-4 with a double and an RBI) in his most recent appearance against the Royals.

 Ke'Bryan Hayes Game Info & Props vs. the Royals